-&lt;sup>21 Beneficiary refused to participate or did not engage in services.
+&lt;sup>22 Beneficiary refused to participate or did not engage in services.

-&lt;sup>22 Beneficiary was not appropriate or did not benefit from the services provided.
+&lt;sup>23 Beneficiary was not appropriate or did not benefit from the services provided.

+San Bernardino developed an algorithm that was applied to shared administrative data from multiple partners (e.g., including public health and behavioral health) and lists provided by MCPs - the targeted eligibility lists were reviewed during WPC meetings and then shared with care coordination teams.
 Outreach was street-based and at point of care by WPC outreach teams, supported by two navigators who were well versed in homelessness and available support services.